CHTC/chtc-website-source/DAGenv.md

 construct your own <a href="http://research.cs.wisc.edu/htcondor/">HTCondor</a> workflow (or \"DAG\" batch).
-By following the ordered set of directions given here, you\'ll be able to easily set up and run a set of high-throughput computing jobs on CHTC-available resources, including those outside of the CHTC <a href="http://research.cs.wisc.edu/htcondor/">HTCondor</a> Pool in the UW Grid and national <a href="http://www.opensciencegrid.org/">Open Science Grid</a>.
+By following the ordered set of directions given here, you\'ll be able to easily set up and run a set of high-throughput computing jobs on CHTC-available resources, including those outside of the CHTC HTCondor Pool in the UW Grid and national <a href="http://www.opensciencegrid.org/">Open Science Grid</a>.

 1. From within your home directory on the submit node, in a directory